ataylor89/diary/trust.md

 Programming and computer science are branches of mathematics

-Ethic, morality, and law are branches of mathematics
+Ethics, morality, and law are branches of mathematics

 Arithmetic, algebra, geometry, trigonometry, calculus, linear algebra, probability, combinatorics, are branches of mathematics